 “Mayor Andy Cook, he said, ‘Instead of looking out here and seeing corn and soybeans growing, we’re looking out and seeing young people growing,’” said Sandy.

-And for the next few weeks, they can look out and see the Colts growing – one day at a time.
+And for the next few weeks, they can look out and see the Colts growing – one day and one play at a time.

 A team rebuilding on rebuilt land.

 The Wood family helped lay the groundwork for Grand Park.